 *Please note that your comments will be made a part of the PUBLIC RECORD and used for all official meetings including Community Planning Group, City Council, and SANDAG Board of Directors.

-It appears that the decision to move Land Use and Zoning into the update of the Clairemont Community Plan by city planners had another motivation to take away community input in the questions of density and height for our Plan Areas.
-On Thursday, Dec 7th, the city will announce their new “tool” for deciding how […]Read More
+It appears that the decision to move Land Use and Zoning into the update of the Clairemont Community Plan by city planners was made due to other motivations to take away community input in the questions of density and height for our Plan Areas.
+On Thursday, Dec 7th, the city will announce their new “tool” […]Read More

 The City of San Diego and the County of San Diego is currently updating and amending our local Community Plans in their attempt to urbanize our neighborhoods in compliance with sb 375 and several other state mandates, such as affordable-housing goals.
 It is also an attempt to lower carbon emissions, densify and diversify our neighborhoods […]Read More